-\begin{rem} \Cref{computability_prop} is a result about how inexact input can ruin the performance of any algorithm given that the domain has some unfortunate properties.
-In a way the above statement is very intuitive and should be read as follows: If two things that are arbitrarily close in the domain gets mapped far apart by the problem function $\Xi$, then any algorithm that works with inexact input (that is, works with the computational problem $\{ \Xi, \Omega, \M, \Lambda\}^{\Delta_1}$) will break down.
-In fact, the result even states something slightly stronger: There exists one specific $\hat{\Lambda}$ that gives $\Delta_1$-information for $\{ \Xi, \Omega, \M, \Lambda\}$ such that all algorithms $\Gamma$ break down for the corresponding computational problem $\{ \hat{\Xi}, \hat{\Omega}, \M, \hat{\Lambda}\}$, where
+\begin{rem} Proposition \ref{computability_prop} is a result about how inexact input can \MG{preclude the existence of algorithms with good accuracy}, given that the domain and the problem function $\Xi$ have some unfortunate properties.
+In a way the above statement is very intuitive and should be read as follows: If two \MG{inputs} that are arbitrarily close in the domain get mapped far apart by the problem function $\Xi$, then any algorithm that works with inexact input (that is, works with the computational problem $\{ \Xi, \Omega, \M, \Lambda\}^{\Delta_1}$) will break down.
+In fact, the result even states something slightly stronger: There exists one specific $\hat{\Lambda} \MG{= \{f_{i,n}(\iota)\}_{i \in I, n \in \N}}$ that gives $\Delta_1$-information for $\{ \Xi, \Omega, \M, \Lambda\}$ such that all algorithms $\Gamma$ break down for the corresponding computational problem $\{ \hat{\Xi}, \hat{\Omega}, \M, \hat{\Lambda}\}$, where

 and $\hat{\Xi}(\hat{\iota}) = \Xi(\iota)$.
 As before, we notice that there is a canonical bijection between $\Omega$ and $\hat{\Omega}$ and by identifying $\Omega \simeq \hat{\Omega}$ the mapping $\hat{\Xi}$ becomes the same as $\Xi$.
 Because of this identification we will often write $\{ \Xi, \Omega, \M, \hat{\Lambda}\}$ in place of $\{ \hat{\Xi}, \hat{\Omega}, \M, \hat{\Lambda}\}$. \end{rem}